-- The countermeasures that protect 3DES against side channel attacks also Note 7. protect the Single-DES algorithm against these kinds of attacks.
+- Note 7.
+The countermeasures that protect 3DES against side channel attacks also protect the Single-DES algorithm against these kinds of attacks.
 Therefore side channel resistance is also claimed for Single-DES.
 However, it must be noted that Single-DES is no longer considered to be resistant against attackers with a high attack potential, therefore Single-DES must not be used as an encryption algorithm without any additional protection.
-For the evaluated TOE, Single-DES does not constitute a security functionality on its own. - The resistance of Single-DES and Triple-DES against side channel attacks protects the confidentiality of the keys used in all modes of operation (ECB, CBC, CBC-MAC). - Note 8.
-The protection of the RSA Key Generation against attacks is only given if the secure mode is executed or if the insecure mode is executed in a secure environment. - DPA resistance for ECC Diffie-Hellman Key Exchange is only given with Note 9. respect to the private key, not for the public key.
+For the evaluated TOE, Single-DES does not constitute a security functionality on its own.
+The resistance of AES, Single-DES and Triple-DES against side channel attacks protects the confidentiality of the keys used in the ECB mode of operation.
+Also in the case of AES, Single-DES, and Triple-DES of the evaluated TOE in the CBC and CBC-MAC modes the confidentiality of the key is protected, i.e. the key constitutes the confidential data for FDP\ITT.1, FPT\ITT.1, FDP\IFC.1 for the CBC and CBC-MAC modes in this refinement. - Note 8.
+The protection of the RSA Key Generation against attacks is only given if the secure mode is executed or if the insecure mode is executed in a secure environment. - Note 9.
+DPA resistance for ECC Diffie-Hellman Key Exchange is only given with respect to the private key, not for the public key.
 This is of interest when using the function for a secure point multiplication.
 In this case only the scalar is protected against DPA like attacks, but not the point.